Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Compressed air should not be used for removing dust, dirt or chips from equipment or work surfaces.

-Floors: Poor floor conditions are a leading cause of accidents so cleaning up spilled oil and other liquids at once is important.
-Allowing chips, shavings and dust to accumulate can also cause accidents.
+Floors: Poor floor conditions are a leading cause of incidents so cleaning up spilled oil and other liquids at once is important.
+Allowing chips, shavings and dust to accumulate can also cause incidents.
 Trapping chips, shavings and dust before they reach the floor or cleaning them up regularly can prevent their accumulation.
 Areas that cannot be cleaned continuously, such as entrance ways, should have anti-slip flooring.
 Keeping floors in good order also means replacing any worn, ripped, or damaged flooring that poses a tripping hazard.

 Walls: Light-coloured walls reflect light while dirty or dark-coloured walls absorb light.
 Contrasting colours warn of physical hazards and mark obstructions such as pillars.
 Paint can highlight railings, guards and other safety equipment, but should never be used as a substitute for guarding.
 The program should outline the regulations and standards for colours.